phizaz/test-ci/_posts/dev/2017-01-06-migration-from-mac-to-pc.markdown

 # Deprecated !

-Many of this is based on the post https://github.com/felixrieseberg/windows-development-environment
+Many of this is based on the post [https://github.com/felixrieseberg/windows-development-environment](https://github.com/felixrieseberg/windows-development-environment)

+As of 2018, I do not anymore keep mac conventions (be it shortcuts etc.), I have relearned all the keymaps and use it as frequent as the old days with my mac.
+A lessen learned was that I should not customize to much such that my machine is so different from other machines out there in the world.
+I was at some point crippled while using other people's machines.

 ### Shells